fqantonio/GoingInductive/README.md

 Figure 5: 4C/ID group treatment effect variables change for all period of time: 2003 to 2017.

-On Figures 6 and 7 shows the analysis with a sample that doesn't include the school and behaviro effects.
-So, there is a more favorable overall positive change between control and treatment group, but specifically, for RANK 1 on BEHAV continues to show negative change for GRADE 8, RANK 1 and MALE.
+On Figures 6 and 7 shows the analysis with a sample that doesn't include the school and behavior effects.
+So, there is a more favorable overall positive change between control and treatment group.
+For RANK 1, MALE there is a less benefit results, as well as for BEHAV variable that continues to show negative change.
+For GRADE 8 there is a positive overall, except for BEHAV variable.
+There is a clear positive change for FEMALE, RANK 3 and genders 7 and 9, with RANK2 sowing a positive change on teh LAB variable, and no change on the others variables.

-Figure 6 reinforce the results presented above, less favorable to sample groups GRADE 8, RANK 1 and MALE, but still, positive changes for the entire school 1 sample and grade 9.
-LAB variable its what demonstrates a more positive change followed by CLASS and TEST.

 | benefit less | benefit more |
 | --- |---|